Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Introduction

 at $90\%$ confidence level (C.L.), resulting in the lower limit $\lambda_B>300$ MeV \cite{Aubert:2009ya}.
 The Belle collaboration has provided an upper limit on the branching ratios for the electron and muon final states~\cite{Heller:2015vvm}:

 also at $90\%$ C.L., providing a lower limit of $\lambda_B>238$ MeV.
-Note that the fact that the Belle lower limit lies below the BaBar limit, despite the limit on the branching ratio being more stringent, is due to both to a different choice of input parameters (particularly $m_b$ and $|V_{ub}|$) and the fact that in Ref.~\cite{Heller:2015vvm} the expression for the partial branching fraction include state-of-the-art next-to-leading order corrections from Ref.~\cite{Beneke:2011nf} and the soft corrections calculated in Ref.~\cite{Braun:2012kp}.
+Note that the fact that the Belle lower limit lies below the BaBar limit, despite the limit on the branching ratio being more stringent, is due both to a different choice of input parameters (particularly $m_b$ and $|V_{ub}|$) and the fact that in Ref.~\cite{Heller:2015vvm} the expression for the partial branching fraction includes state-of-the-art next-to-leading order corrections from Ref.~\cite{Beneke:2011nf} and the soft corrections calculated in LCSR from Ref.~\cite{Braun:2012kp}.

 Updating this result is a priority at Belle II, and projections look very promising~\cite{Gelb:2018end,Kou:2018nap}.
 However, the measurement of $B\to\gamma\ell\nu$ at LHCb is challenging as the low energy photon in combination with the neutrino in the final state provide complications for the trigger.
 On the other hand, if the photon was off-shell and emitted a lepton pair, then for the final state consisting of three charged leptons and a neutrino the analysis would be feasible.
 In fact, an upper limit at 95\% C.L. has already been provided by LHCb in the region where the lowest of the muon pair mass combination is below $980$ MeV \cite{Aaij:2018pka},